Lapin0t/phd-manuscript/main/02_games.typ

     into $itree.t_Sigma$.
 This one in particular is the identity handler, part of a larger structure making $itree.t$ a _relative monad_~#num-cite(<AltenkirchCU10>) on $icont.t th I -> (base.Set^I -> base.Set^I)$.
-Alas, its definition is irrelevant to OGS correction and does not fit into this margin...
+Alas, its definition is irrelevant to OGS correctness and does not fit into this margin...

   ]